 Events are first required to have a collision vertex associated with at least two tracks each with transverse momentum (\pt) $>0.5$~\GeV.
 The vertex with the highest sum of $p_{\mathrm{T}}^{2}$ of the associated tracks is referred to as the primary vertex.

-Muons are identified by tracks reconstructed in the MS and are matched to tracks reconstructed in the ID.
-In the region $2.5<|\eta|<2.7$, muons can also be identified by tracks from the MS alone, and these are called stand-alone muons.
+Muons are identified by tracks reconstructed in the muon spectrometer and are matched to tracks reconstructed in the inner detector (ID).
+In the region $2.5<|\eta|<2.7$, muons can also be identified by tracks from the muon spectrometer alone, and these are called stand-alone muons.
 Identified muons are required to have $\pT > 7$~\GeV{}.
-In the MS gap region ($|\eta|<0.1$) muons are identified by an ID track with $\pT > 15$~\GeV{} associated with a compatible calorimeter energy deposit, and are called calorimeter-tagged muons.
-Muons are required to have $|\eta| < 2.7~(2.5)$ and satisfy the `loose' (`medium') identification criterion~\cite{PERF-2015-10} in the \lllljj (\llvvjj) channel.
+In the gap region ($|\eta|<0.1$) in muon spectrometer, muons are identified by an track from inner tracking detector with $\pT > 15$~\GeV{} associated with a compatible calorimeter energy deposit, and are called calorimeter-tagged muons.
+Muons are required to have $|\eta| < 2.7$ and satisfy the `loose' identification criterion~\cite{PERF-2015-10} in the \lllljj~channel, while they must satisfy $|\eta| < 2.5$ and the `medium' identification in the \llvvjj~channel.
 Electrons are reconstructed from energy deposits in the electromagnetic calorimeter matched to a track in the ID.
-Candidate electrons must satisfy the `loose' (`medium') identification criterion~\cite{PERF-2017-01} in the \lllljj (\llvvjj) channel, and have $\pT > 7$~\GeV{} and $|\eta| < 2.47$.
+Candidate electrons must have $\pT > 7$~\GeV{} and $|\eta| < 2.47$, and satisfy the `loose' and `medium' identification criteria~\cite{PERF-2017-01} in the \lllljj~and \llvvjj~channels, respectively.
 All electrons and muons must be isolated and satisfy the `FixedCutLoose' and `loose' isolation criteria~\cite{PERF-2015-10,PERF-2017-01} in the \lllljj and \llvvjj channels, respectively.
 Furthermore, electrons (muons) are required to have associated tracks satisfying $|d_0/\sigma_{d_0}|<5~(3)$ and $|z_0\times\sin\theta|<0.5$~mm, where $d_0$ is the transverse impact parameter relative to the beam line, $\sigma_{d_0}$ is its uncertainty, and $z_0$ is the longitudinal impact parameter relative to the primary vertex.

 Jets are reconstructed from clusters of calorimeter energy deposits using the anti-$k_t$ algorithm~\cite{antikt_algorithm,Fastjet} with radius parameter $R = 0.4$.
 The jet energy scale is calibrated using simulation and further corrected with in situ methods~\cite{Aaboud:2017jcu}.
 A jet-vertex tagger~\cite{PERF-2014-03} is applied to jets with $\pT<60$~\GeV\ and $|\eta|<2.4$ to preferentially suppress jets that originated from pile-up.
 In addition, jets containing $b$-hadrons ($b$-jets) are identified using a multivariate $b$-tagging algorithm~\cite{Aad:2019aic}.
 The chosen $b$-tagging algorithm has an efficiency of 85\%{} for $b$-jets and a rejection factor of 33 against light-flavour jets.